romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 Fiber execution took 1661 ms
 ```

 All invocations started at approximately same time and finished within 2 s.
-Int his case threads are not blocked by waiting and we could actually manage huge amount of requests with little threads (generally same size as number of CPU cores).
+In this case threads are not blocked by waiting and we could actually manage huge amount of requests with little threads (generally same size as number of CPU cores).

 ## Conclusion